segmentio/segment-docs/src/connections/destinations/catalog/clevertap/index.md

 ### Push Tokens

-If you chose not to bundle the CleverTap Mobile SDK, then you will have to implement your own Push Message processors (and you won’t have access to CleverTap’s In-App feature).
+If you chose not to bundle the CleverTap Mobile SDK, then you will have to implement your own Push Message processors (and you won't have access to CleverTap's In-App feature).

 If you decide to implement your own Push Message processors, then you can pass push tokens to CleverTap via the server-side destination.
 You can do this by sending it inside context.device.token.

-{% include content/integration-foot.md %}